LLNL/radiuss-shared-ci/docs/sphinx/index.rst

 * Each child pipeline reports independently to GitHub: one status per machine.
 * Projects can extend their pipeline at will with additional stages.
 * Print an exact reproducer in the logs.
+* Provide a template for a pipeline dedicated to performance measurements.
 * Optimize machine usage with shared allocation (optional).
 * Filter out pipelines coming from a mirrored draft Pull Request (optional).